Find a Lender-Approved Local Conveyancer in Castleford

 Residential Landlord and Tenant Conveyancing solicitors in Castleford

-The list below is a non-comprehensive list of solicitors in Castleford with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Terms and conditions of tenancy agreements
+The list below is a small selection of solicitors in Castleford with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on service charge disputes and the right to manage

 • Hartley & Worstenholme, 20 Bank Street, Castleford, West Yorkshire, WF10 1JD